zhiqwang/yolort/README.md

                  [--gpu]  # GPU switch, Set False as default
 ```

-You can also check the [inference-pytorch-export-libtorch](notebooks/inference-pytorch-export-libtorch.ipynb) notebook for more details.
+You can also see the [inference-pytorch-export-libtorch](notebooks/inference-pytorch-export-libtorch.ipynb) notebook for more information.

 ### 🚀 Inference on `LibTorch` backend

-Here provide an [example](./deployment) of getting `LibTorch` inference to work.
-Also you can check the [CI](.github/workflows/stable.yml) for more details.
+We provide an [example](./deployment) of getting `LibTorch` inference to work.
+For details see the [CI](.github/workflows/stable.yml).

 ## 🎨 Model Graph Visualization

-Now, `yolov5rt` can draw the model graph directly, check for more details in [visualize-jit-models](notebooks/visualize-jit-models.ipynb) notebook.
+Now, `yolov5rt` can draw the model graph directly, checkout our [visualize-jit-models](notebooks/visualize-jit-models.ipynb) notebook to see how to use and visualize the model graph.

 <a href="notebooks/assets/yolov5.detail.svg"><img src="notebooks/assets/yolov5.detail.svg" alt="YOLO model visualize" width="500"/></a>